WorldCoverBC/Docker/README.md

 1. Install Docker Desktop
 2. Start Docker Desktop
-3. Edit the Docker settings to expose the Docker daemon on `tcp://localhost:2375`
+3. Edit the settings of Docker Desktop to expose the Docker daemon on `tcp://localhost:2375`
 4. Activate WSL
 5. Install Ubuntu Linux from the Microsoft Store
 6. Start WSL/Ubuntu
 6. Follow the instructions above to install Docker Engine on WSL/Ubuntu
-7. Add `export DOCKER_HOST="tcp://localhost:2375"` to your `.profile`
+7. Add the following line to your `.profile`

+    export DOCKER_HOST="tcp://localhost:2375"

+8. Type the following line to test your setup

+    docker run hello-world

+9. Adjust the memory available to Docker Engine in the settings of Docker Desktop

 The Docker Engine installed on WSL/Ubuntu will then use the Docker daemon running on Windows.